rschmehl/parotor/README.md

 # parotor
-Analysis tools for Springer book chapter on Airborne Wind Energy Conversion Using a Rotating Reel System
+Analysis tools for Springer book chapter "Airborne Wind Energy Conversion Using a Rotating Reel System"by Pierre Benhaïem and Roland Schmehl.